|

 setting the gambling odds slightly in its own favor, just slightly over fifty

 percent.
-Given these slight odds in its favor, in the long run the house wins
+Given these odds in its favor, in the long run the house wins

 more than half of the time and prospers.

-government, Wealth in America sets odds in its own favor much higher than just
+wealthy elites set odds in their own favor much higher than just slightly over

 fifty percent.
-Wealth does not win all of the time.
-It is not and need not be an
+They do not win all of the time.
+They are not and need not be an

 absolute power.
-(In fact, it is best for Wealth not to have absolute power,
+(In fact, it is best for them not to have absolute power, which

-which would dissolve the illusion of freedom and democracy behind which it now
+would dissolve the illusion of freedom and democracy behind which they now

-hides.)
-It needs only to hold a hegemony of power to win enough of the
+hide.)
+The wealthy need only hold a hegemony of power to win enough of the time

-time generation after generation to amass in its hands a fabulous mountain
+generation after generation to amass in their hands a fabulous mountain of our

 The American constitution and the resulting political-economic